 Call of Duty: Black Ops 4's great performance brought about a higher player count in Blackout, Zombies and standard multiplayer than in CoD: Black Ops 3.
 Nevertheless, the latter still won the opening weekend tussle, having earned $550 million in the same time frame.

-Interestingly enough, even though Call of Duty: Black Ops 4 quickly climbed to the top of UK's all formats chart , it did so with significantly lower sales compared to WWII and Black Ops 3.
+Interestingly enough, even though Call of Duty: Black Ops 4 quickly climbed to the top of UK's , it did so with significantly lower sales compared to WWII and Black Ops 3.
 In fact, it's said that it lags behind them by 50 and 59 per cent, respectively, with the slowest start since 2007's CoD 4: Modern Warfare.

 We guess it's safe to chalk those off to the simple fact of digital distribution platforms taking over, because the new CoD sure doesn't seem to be lacking players.
 Either way, as much as these records often include mangling of internal metrics, they're definitely a good way to wash away Infinite Warfare's pitiful performance.